 The beauty of redraw is that those extra repayments are not locked away.
 If you’re ahead with your loan, redraw lets you draw additional payments back out of your loan if you face an unexpected bill or need money in an emergency.

 While limits may apply to how much you can withdraw in a single transaction, redraw shouldn’t cost you anything.
 Some banks impose fees for redraw.
-With a Defence Bank home loan redraw it is fee-free (minimum $100).
+A Defence Bank home loan redraw is fee-free (minimum $100).

 The impact of redraw.